Each kit contains of a prepaid Australia Parcel Post approved mailing satchel and a number of collection bags.

 - If paying by cheque, include payment with your submission.

-- If Paying by EFT please include evidence of payment e.g. receipt
+- If Paying by EFT please include evidence of payment e.g. receipt or receipt number.

 - If a sample is urgent then send it in an express post satchel.
 Let the lab know it is coming.